sirsapient/DYOR-BOT/DEBUG_GUIDE.md

 **Date**: [Current Session]
-**Issue**: Need to improve how collected data is displayed on the frontend for better user experience **Root Cause**: Current display format may not be optimal for user consumption **Solution**: 🔄 IN PROGRESS - Improving data display format and user experience **Status**: 🔄 IN PROGRESS - Starting with AI Analysis Summary reformatting **Notes**:
+**Issue**: Need to improve how collected data is displayed on the frontend for better user experience **Root Cause**: Current display format may not be optimal for user consumption **Solution**: ✅ COMPLETED - Improved data display format and user experience **Status**: ✅ COMPLETED - AI Analysis Summary, Game Data, and Team Analysis enhancements **Notes**:
-- **PRIORITY 1**: AI Analysis Summary - Convert from bullet points to paragraph format
+- **PRIORITY 1**: AI Analysis Summary - Convert from bullet points to multi-paragraph format with collapsible box
-- **RATIONALE**: Summary should be high-level overview, detailed data points covered in other sections
+- **PRIORITY 2**: Game Data Section - Add new section for game download links with collapsible box
+- **PRIORITY 3**: Team Analysis Section - Enhanced team information display with studio and member details
+- **RATIONALE**: Summary should provide comprehensive overview including studio bio, game description, and AI analysis.
+Game Data should provide direct access to download links.
+Team Analysis should show detailed studio and team member information.
 - **PLAN**:
-  1. ✅ AI Analysis Summary reformatting (paragraph format) - COMPLETED
+  1. ✅ AI Analysis Summary reformatting (multi-paragraph format) - COMPLETED
+  2. ✅ AI Analysis Summary collapsible box layout - COMPLETED
+  3. ✅ Game Data section implementation - COMPLETED
+  4. ✅ Team Analysis section enhancement - COMPLETED
-  2. 🔄 Data Collection section improvements
+  5. 🔄 Data Collection section improvements (future)
-  3. 🔄 Data Sources section improvements
+  6. 🔄 Data Sources section improvements (future)
-  4. 🔄 Other sections as needed
+  7. 🔄 Other sections as needed (future)
 - **MULTI-CHAT APPROACH**: Using multiple chats for this work, documenting progress in debug guide
-- **CURRENT FOCUS**: AI Analysis Summary paragraph formatting
+- **CURRENT FOCUS**: Ready for deployment - all major frontend improvements completed
 - **COMPLETED WORK**:
   - ✅ Removed ReactMarkdown dependency (no longer needed)
-  - ✅ Converted AI Analysis Summary from markdown/bullet format to paragraph format
+  - ✅ Converted AI Analysis Summary from markdown/bullet format to multi-paragraph format
   - ✅ Added text processing to clean markdown formatting (remove **, #, *, -, etc.)
+  - ✅ Implemented collapsible box layout with fixed height (200px) when collapsed
+  - ✅ Added gradient fade effect at bottom when collapsed to indicate more content
+  - ✅ Added click-to-expand functionality with toggle button
-  - ✅ Added CSS styling for new paragraph format with proper spacing and readability
+  - ✅ Added CSS styling for new collapsible format with proper spacing and readability
   - ✅ Maintained the futuristic/hacker aesthetic with neon green styling
-  - ✅ Summary now flows as a continuous paragraph instead of bullet points
+  - ✅ Summary now displays as multiple paragraphs with proper studio bio, game description, and AI analysis
+  - ✅ Toggle button shows "CLICK TO EXPAND" when collapsed, rotates arrow when expanded
+  - ✅ Smooth transitions and hover effects for better user experience
+  - ✅ **NEW**: Game Data section with download links for multiple platforms (Steam, Epic, Website, App Store, Google Play, Itch.io, GOG, Humble)
+  - ✅ **NEW**: Game Data collapsible box with same styling as AI Analysis Summary
+  - ✅ **NEW**: Platform-specific icons for each download link (🎮 Steam, 🎯 Epic, 🌐 Website, etc.)
+  - ✅ **NEW**: "Could not find download links for game" message when no links available
+  - ✅ **NEW**: Direct download buttons that open links in new tabs
+  - ✅ **NEW**: TypeScript interfaces for GameData and GameDownloadLink
+  - ✅ **NEW**: Hover effects and visual feedback for game link items
+  - ✅ **NEW**: Enhanced Team Analysis section with comprehensive studio and team member information
+  - ✅ **NEW**: Studio Background section showing company details, roles, and links
+  - ✅ **NEW**: Team Members section displaying individual team members with roles and LinkedIn profiles
+  - ✅ **NEW**: Direct links to studio websites and LinkedIn profiles
+  - ✅ **NEW**: "Could not find team information" message when no team data available
+  - ✅ **NEW**: TypeScript interfaces for StudioInfo and TeamMember
+  - ✅ **NEW**: Hover effects and visual feedback for studio and team member items
+  - ✅ **NEW**: Improved layout with better organization and visual hierarchy
+  - ✅ **NEW**: Enhanced CSS styling for all new components with consistent design language
+  - ✅ **NEW**: Proper error handling and fallback messages for missing data
+  - ✅ **NEW**: Responsive design considerations for different screen sizes
+  - ✅ **NEW**: Accessibility improvements with proper ARIA labels and keyboard navigation

 ### Session 3: Quality Gates Failures
 **Date**: [Future Sessions]